matthew-brett/scipy-meson-work/farewell_distutils.md

     build-backend = "flit.buildapi"
 ```

-This example says that, in order to build wheels or source distributions (Sdists), we
+This example says that, in order to build wheels or source distributions (sdists), we

 The build backend object must implement at least these Python callables: